XanderWatson/todoler-api/README.md

 This will run the server at http://localhost:8000

-To try out the API, go to http://localhost:8000/docs, create a new user at the `/users/` endpoint and the authorize with the API using your username and password.
+To try out the API, go to http://localhost:8000/docs, create a new user at the `/users/` endpoint and then authorize with the API using your username and password.
 You'll then be able to access all other secured endpoints.

 ## Techstack used
 - Python 3.10 with pipenv